 There have only been two Caltrans pilot projects for WMA in the Valley.
 One such project was a 5 mile stretch of highway laid on a hot day in 2014 in Kings County.
 After rolling out the material, the asphalt took much longer to cool and resulted in difficult compaction and extended lane closures, which significantly increased project costs.
-More pilot projects are critical to identifying these and other Valley-specific problems.
+While a second project (on Highway 33) resulted in better paving conditions and is functioning as well as other HMA-paved lanes, more pilot projects like these are critical to identifying temperature concerns other Valley-specific problems.